georgeghl/img_viewer/README.md

 ## Inspiration

-This project was inspired by panorama image sharing platforms such as DJI Sky City and 720 Cloud.
+This project was inspired by panorama image sharing platforms such as DJI Skypixel and 720yun.

 ## License